 I love a yellow house!
-I used to live in this yellow Federal era home when I lived in Newburyport, MA and I was just in love with it!
-On Monday I posted images of the White Houses of Cape Cod and as promised, our next group of classic antique New England homes are all yellow!
+I used to live in a yellow Federal era home when I lived in Newburyport, MA and I was just in love with it!
+On Monday I posted images of The White Houses of Cape Cod and as promised, our next group of classic antique New England homes are all yellow!

 The Greek Revival house below showcases one of my favorite design styles.
 The elegant proportions and luxurious trim are just to die!
 And I love to deeper mustard color of this house.

 The last of the yellow houses is actually a restaurant called The Lyric.
 Through the magic of megapixels and photo software, I’m able to determine that the little black plaque on the right dates the house to 1755.

 The most notable feature is the ancient tree that grows at the foundation.
 The owners are clearly trying to preserve what they can by training it up the side of the building.
 Pretty spectacular!
 The house color is a classic Colonial ochre color – made from yellow ochre, white lead and calcium carbonate.
 This mixture resulted in an orange/yellow color that ranged from light yellow to this medium hue.
 Colonial colors were often very vibrant, but faded quickly.

 I hope you enjoyed our little tour of Cape Cod Yellow houses.
 I still have more to come – including some beautiful repurposed churches, shingle homes, and more!